Applying to Oxbridge for Law in 2024: A Cambridge Law Graduate’s Interview Experience

 I was then given various scenarios to apply what I had just read.
 The interviewer subtly changed the scenario each time, getting me to draw distinctions and consider carefully how the legislation works.
 It was essentially like a mock-supervision/tutorial.
 It didn’t matter whether I got the answer right perfectly from the start, but we worked through it together and discussed what the correct solution would be in the circumstances.
 I was challenged on my views and was given the opportunity to defend my reasoning, though I also accepted when I had made a mistake.

-How to approach a law interview:
+How to approach an Oxbridge law interview:

-• Practice by reading excerpts of legislation/doing mock interviews
+• Practise by reading excerpts of legislation

 • Read ‘What About Law?’ and ‘Letters to a Law Student’